-Due to the incubation period and that dogs can carry without showing symptoms, there is no way of knowing if a dog that appears normal and healthy is carrying a virus - and the owner may not know either.
+Due to the incubation period and that dogs can carry viruses without showing symptoms, there is no way of knowing if a dog that appears normal and healthy is carrying a virus - and the owner may not know either.
 For example, we can have an infected dog (unbeknownst to us) come in for just a day or two, shed the virus, and leave.
 Then more dogs overlap each other continue to share the virus until enough time as passed for someone to eventually start showing symptoms.

 Keeping your pet on a regular preventative, getting a fecal sample check at the annual exam will help reduce your pet's likelihood of getting or carrying one of these parasites.